snoj/haraka-secwrap/readme.md

   "key": "user's public PGP/GPG key",
   "mailbox": "optional. if set, secwrap will use the storage url. can be any sort of identifying string.", "forward": "optional. if set, encrypted mail will be sent to this address."
-  "hidesender": "optional. hides the address the original email was sent from."
+  "hidesender": "optional. truthy. hides the address the original email was sent from."
 }
 ```